 \subsection{Neural scene reconstruction}

-~ Since our input pointcloud $\mathbf{x}$ is captured by a single-view depth camera, it conveys only partial information about the objects in its field of view.
-To enable grasp generation with more complete information about the scene, we reconstruct the scene through an implicit scene geometry representation.
-For this, we use a convolutional occupancy network (ConvONet) as described in \cref{subsec:convonets}.
+~ Our input pointcloud $\mathbf{x}$ only conveys partial information about the scene.
+To enable grasp generation in a scene-level feature space, we reconstruct the scene through an implicit scene geometry backbone, a convolutional occupancy network (ConvONet)~\cite{Peng2020}.
 The network first encodes the input pointcloud $\mathbf{x}$ into a feature space $\psi$.
-We can then implicitly query the occupancy probability of any 3D point $\mathbf{p} \in \mathbb{R}^3$ by passing the corresponding feature vector $\psi(\mathbf{x},\mathbf{p})$ through the fully-connected scene geometry decoder network $f^{sg}_{\theta}$.
-The network is trained using ground truth occupancy values $o(\mathbf{p}) \in \{0, 1\}$ of points uniformly sampled in the scenes.
-Formally, the reconstruction loss is a binary cross-entropy loss between the predicted occupancy probability $\hat{o}(\mathbf{p}) = f^{sg}_{\theta}(\psi(\mathbf{x},\mathbf{p}))$ and the true occupancy $o(\mathbf{p})$: Learning scene geometry as auxiliary task for grasp quality prediction has been shown to be beneficial to grasp prediction~\cite{lundell2021ddgc,Jiang2021}.
+We can then implicitly query the occupancy probability of any 3D point $\mathbf{p} \in \mathbb{R}^3$ by passing the corresponding feature vector $\psi(\mathbf{x},\mathbf{p})$ through a fully-connected scene geometry decoder network $f^{sg}_{\theta}$.
+The network is trained using ground truth simulated occupancy values $o(\mathbf{p}) \in \{0, 1\}$ of points uniformly sampled in the scenes.
+Formally, the reconstruction loss is a binary cross-entropy loss between the predicted occupancy probability $\hat{o}(\mathbf{p}) = f^{sg}_{\theta}(\psi(\mathbf{x},\mathbf{p}))$ and the true occupancy $o(\mathbf{p})$:

+Learning scene geometry as an auxiliary task for grasp quality prediction has been shown to be beneficial to grasp prediction~\cite{lundell2021ddgc,Jiang2021}.
 In this work, we adopt this intuitive idea and further highlight the importance of scene reconstruction not only as an auxiliary training task but as a core component of NeuGraspNet.
-Crucially, we use the learned implicit geometry to render the scene surface for two original parts of our method (cf.~\cref{fig:pipeline}); at a global level for grasp candidate generation (cf.~\cref{subsec:gpg}), and at a local level for feature extraction per 6D grasp candidate pose (cf.~\cref{subsec:local}).
-To enable more fine-grained surface rendering that is necessary for predicting grasps on objects, we train NeuGraspNet with additional local occupancy supervision, as detailed in \cref{subsec:local}.
+Crucially, we use the learned implicit geometry to render the scene surface at a global level for grasp candidate generation (cf.~\Cref{subsec:gpg}) and at a local level for feature extraction per 6D grasp candidate pose (cf.~\Cref{subsec:local}).